caboose014/Savant-Alexa-Bridge/README.md

 * Enable support to run custom workflows
 * Investigate enabling Environmental services.
 Some services such as lighting may have an existing Alexa Skill available, check the library to see.
 * Look at a generic 'Turn off <Zone>' command, rather than be a service specific power off
+* Introduce cli switches to only enable specific zones

 ### Using Alexa
 * Services are automaticly discovered from the currently active configuration on the host.
 Just tell Alexa to 'Discover devices' once the script is up and running